iem-projects/pd-acre/ds/acre_ds.rst

 Concept
 -------

-Data of `variables`, represented as names in send/receive objects and called here *parameter* in the objects.
+We look on send/receive names as `variables` names aka variable within Pd.
+Data of `variables` are messages.
+We use variables here for storable *parameter* or *settings* of the state of an function represented by an object.
-Parameter data is stored in indexed sets of message lists in Pd memory and can be saved in and loaded from text files.
+Parameter data are stored in indexed sets of messages in Pd memory and can be saved in and loaded from text files.
-An *index number* is used to switch between different sets of messages.
+An *index number* is used to switch between different sets of messages, also known as *scenes* and separated in the text file with ``#scene <nr>`` (see the listobject object of zexy for more information).

-It should work like most storage functionality like program storage in synthesizers, including the concept of edit buffer, storage slot and storage files.
+It should work as storage functionality like the program storage in synthesizers, including the concept of edit buffer, program numbers and store to files or *scenes storage* in consoles e.g. for lighting with *next* and *previous* functionality.

-Each  indexed list of parameters is associated with an `domain` name.
+Each storage is associated with an *domain-name*, to operate parallel data storages within a Pd applications.
-With this concept, different indexed parameter spaces can be handled in memory and handled within separated files.
+With the concept of domains and domain-names different indexed parameter name-spaces can be handled in memory and within separate files.

+As a naming convention, the address naming used in Open Sound Control (OSC) or in unix file systems, is associated and also used all over the ACRE libraries:
+The domain-name should be used as prefix for variable names in storage and files, (see also register-functions).

 For each domain a ``[ds/storage_logic]`` object is needed.
 For controlling this a corresponding GUI object ds/ctl is provided.